prmrdl/XenGuide/sites/prototype/content/Ocean/graphs.md

 {{< fig src="../graphs-trends.png" text="The Trends graph." >}}

-Additionally, you can find a small summary of price movements for the selected time period beneath the graph:
+Additionally, you can find a small summary of price movements across every market benchmark for the selected time period beneath the graph:

 {{< fig src="../graphs-trends-short.png" text="Changes in short-term contracts." >}}